Velociraptors in Jurassic Park: Novels and films

 In Jurassic World, Blue is the oldest of the four Velociraptors trained by Owen Grady for a research program on Isla Nublar, the site of a new theme park.
-She and her three younger sisters, Charlie, Delta, and Echo, are later used to hunt down the escaped hybrid dinosaur Indominus rex, only to turn against their trainer when accepting the Indominus as their new alpha.
+She and her three younger sisters, Delta, Echo, and Charlie, are later used to hunt down the escaped hybrid dinosaur Indominus rex, only to turn against their trainer when accepting the Indominus as their new alpha.
 Later, Blue is the first to change her loyalty back to Owen and fight against the Indominus.
 After the rest of her pack is killed by the hybrid, Blue joins a battle between a Tyrannosaurus (Rexy) and the Indominus, who is then killed by a Mosasaurus.
 Blue is free to roam the island after staff and visitors evacuate.

 Three years later, in Jurassic World: Fallen Kingdom, the dinosaurs on Isla Nublar face extinction from an impending volcanic eruption.
 Owen helps rescue Blue from the island, although she is shot and nearly killed in the process.
 After an operation to save her life, Blue is transported to Lockwood Estate in northern California to provide a blood transfusion to the Indoraptor.
 However, the latter escapes and goes on a rampage.
 Blue kills the Indoraptor in battle, saving Owen, Claire Dearing, and Maisie Lockwood.
 Free once again, Blue shares a moment with Owen before retreating into the wilderness.

 Blue returns in Jurassic World Dominion, taking place four years after Fallen Kingdom.
 She has lived in the Sierra Nevada mountains near Owen's family and now has an asexually reproduced hatchling, who Maisie names Beta.
 Maisie and Beta are taken by Biosyn mercenaries for research, and Owen promises Blue that he will bring both of them back, eventually following through.
 After being reunited, Blue and Beta return to the wilderness.

 Two raptors appear briefly in Jurassic World Rebirth, with one killed by a Mutadon.